Qin717/Data-Analysis-Portfolio/housing-portfolio/README.md

 1. **Q1**: What are the yearly average home value indices by state?
 2. **Q2**: Which 5 states showed the highest growth from 2000-2025?
 3. **Q3**: Which 5 cities showed the highest growth from 2000-2025?
+4. **Q4**: Which states show the highest volatility in housing values year-over-year?

 ## 🛠️ Technical Skills Demonstrated